railsfactory/crux_faq/README.md

 ﻿CruxFaq
 =======

-An extension for managing FAQs
+CruxFaq is an extension for Spree Commerce .
+It is mandatory that Spree and Crux has to be installed in the system to add this extension.
+CruxFaq enables managing FAQs

 Installation
 =======
+It is mandatory that Spree and Crux has be installed in the system.

 Start by adding the gem to your existing Rails 3.x application's Gemfile